MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 ms.date: 06/23/2023
 ---

-# Microsoft Fabric decision guide: data warehouse or lakehouse
+# Microsoft Fabric decision guide: choose a data store

 Use this reference guide and the example scenarios to help you choose between the data warehouse or a lakehouse for your Microsoft Fabric workloads.